 As it is, traditional knowledge says that communities have to replant their rice paddies by 20 August so farmers don’t lose this year’s crop.
 So we’re working around the clock to secure the right seeds for them and to distribute them with the tools needed to replant.
 I get the most pride from seeing the results of CARE’s work and witnessing the phenomenal effort of my colleagues to achieve those results.

 Isadora Quay, Gender in Emergencies Specialist

 I have been an aid worker for a decade, starting when I was 23.
 I moved to Rwanda to work with women who had been raped during the 1994 genocide and became infected with HIV.
-After that I spent some time in northern Uganda before moving to Afghanistan and then eastern Democratic Republic of Congo.
+After that I spent some time in northern Uganda before moving to eastern Democratic Republic of Congo.

 One of the hardest things I’ve had to deal is the feeling of helplessness I get when I’m faced with overwhelming need in a devastating crisis.
 While I’m doing the best I can to help, it’s never enough.
 The more you ask people about their stories, the more you realise there is only so much you can do to help.

 On a personal level, walking away at the end of a deployment is extremely difficult.
 Every part of me wants to stay and make it right.
 I got into humanitarian work because it gives me something to do to combat that feeling of helplessness I get when I hear about all the horrible things going on in the world.

 As I gained more experience as an aid worker I realised I’ve gained skills that can actually help to make a difference in people’s lives.